LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 compiled to a ``sort_1_lgt.pl`` Prolog file.
 This name scheme helps avoid file name conflicts (remember that all Logtalk entities share the same namespace).
-To further prevent file name conflicts, specially when embedding applications, and depending on the backend compiler, the names of the intermediate Prolog files may include a directory hash.
+To further prevent file name conflicts, specially when embedding applications, and depending on the :term:`backend compiler <backend Prolog compiler>`, the names of the intermediate Prolog files may include a directory hash.

 Logtalk source files may contain Prolog code interleaved with Logtalk